(In)approximability of Maximum Minimal FVS: Conclusions

 \section{Conclusions}

 We have essentially settled the approximability of \textsc{Max Min FVS} for polynomial and sub-exponential time, up to sub-polynomial factors in the exponent of the running time.
 It would be interesting to see if the running time of our sub-exponential approximation algorithm can be improved by poly-logarithmic factors in the exponent, as in \cite{BansalCLNN19}.
 In particular, improving the running time to $2^{O(n/r^{3/2})}$ seems feasible, but would likely require a version of Lemma \ref{lem:smallfvs} which uses more sophisticated techniques, such as Cut\&Count \cite{BodlaenderCKN15,Cygan2015,CyganNPPRW11}.
+For the parameterized complexity perspective, we gave a cubic kernel when parameterized by solution size.
+A natural direction of future work is the deep analysis of parameterized complexity of \textsc{Max Min FVS}.
+Finally, we showed that \textsc{Max Min FVS} is NP-hard even on graphs of maximum degree 6.
+An interesting open problem is the complexity on graphs of maximum degree 3, where \textsc{Min FVS} can be solved in polynomial time \cite{UENO1988}.

 Another problem of similar spirit which deserves to be studied is \textsc{Max Min OCT}, where an odd cycle transversal (OCT) is a set of vertices whose removal makes the graph bipartite.
 This problem could also potentially be ``between'' \textsc{Max Min VC} and \textsc{UDS}, but obtaining a $n^{1-\epsilon}$ approximation for it seems much more challenging than for \textsc{Max Min FVS}.